lfraccaro1/fintech_project_2/README.md

 This is an improvement on the baseline model.

 ### An alternate: Deep Learning Model
 A second machine learning model involving binary classification using a neural network is considered.
-The neural network is two-layer deep that uses the relu activation function on both layers.
+The neural network is two-layers deep and uses the relu activation function on both layers.
 This neural network model is compiled and fitted using the binary_crossentropy loss function, the adam optimiser, the accuracy evaluation metrics, 50 epochs and 1000 batch size.
 The neural network model summary is provided in the table below. <br>
 <img src="./Diagram/nn_model_summary.jpg" alt="drawing" width="350" height = "200"/> <br>